 8. You partake in negative self-talk

-You have a critical internal dialogue that tells you that you are not enough or worthy.
-You believe people will not accept you for who you are.
+Your critical internal dialogue tells you that you are not enough or worthy.
+In addition, you believe people will not accept you for who you are.

 Reasons Why You Have Low Self-Respect

 Many parts of your life mold your level of self-respect.
-Your genes, your life experiences, and the world around you may impact the amount of self-respect you have for yourself.
+In short, your genes, your life experiences, and the world around you may impact the amount of self-respect you have for yourself.

 Experts state that chemicals rooted in your brain at birth may impact your level of confidence, happiness, and whether or not you respect yourself.